-Klobuchar is ending her presidential bid, will endorse Biden
+Klobuchar ends her presidential bid, endorses Biden at rally

-Minnesota Sen. Amy Klobuchar ended her Democratic presidential campaign on Monday and plans to endorse rival Joe Biden in an effort to unify moderate voters behind the former vice president’s White House bid.
+Minnesota Sen. Amy Klobuchar ended her Democratic presidential campaign on Monday and endorsed rival Joe Biden in an effort to unify moderate voters behind the former vice president’s 2020 bid.

-She is flying to Dallas and plans to join Biden at his rally Monday night, according to her campaign.
+She appeared with Biden at a rally in Dallas on Monday night, saying that it was time to “bring dignity and decency back to the White House.”
+She said Americans need a president who will represent all America and who understands that “service is not about self-interest.”

+Her voice cracking, Klobuchar said, “I cannot think of a better way to end my campaign than by joining (Biden’s).”

-Klobuchar was the third presidential candidate to drop out of the race in less than 49 hours, following Pete Buttigieg’s departure late Sunday and Tom Steyer’s exit late Saturday.
-Their decisions reflect an urgent push among moderates to consolidate behind Biden as a counter to progressive rival Bernie Sanders.
+Klobuchar’s exit reflects an urgent push among moderates to consolidate behind Biden as a counter to progressive rival Bernie Sanders.
+Pete Buttigieg ended his campaign on Sunday and will also join Klobuchar and Biden in Dallas later Monday.

-Klobuchar outlasted several better-known and better-funded Democrats, thanks to a better-than-expected third-place finish in in New Hampshire.
+Klobuchar outlasted several better-known and better-funded Democrats, thanks to a better-than-expected third-place finish in New Hampshire.
 But she couldn’t turn that into success elsewhere, as she struggled to build out a campaign that could compete across the country and had poor showings in the next contests.

 The three-term senator had one of this cycle’s more memorable campaign launches, standing outside in a Minnesota snowstorm last February to tout her “grit” and Midwestern sensibilities.
 Klobuchar argued that her record of getting things done in Washington and winning even in Republican parts of her state would help her win traditionally Democratic heartland states like Wisconsin and Michigan that flipped in 2016 to give Donald Trump the presidency.

 She was hoping to own the moderate lane of a Democratic field that grew to some two dozen candidates.
 But that got much tougher when Biden joined the race in April, starting as a front-runner and remaining there.
 Klobuchar also was quickly overshadowed by Buttigieg, a fellow Midwesterner who shot from being the largely unknown mayor of South Bend, Indiana, to a top contender on a mix of intelligence, strong oratory and youthful optimism.
-Buttigieg dropped out on Sunday, saying he no longer had a viable path to the nomination.
-He has not endorsed anyone.

 Klobuchar entered the race with low name recognition compared with many of her rivals, a disadvantage she was still citing a year into her campaign.
 Outside Minnesota, the lawyer and former prosecutor was best known for her questioning of Supreme Court nominee Brett Kavanaugh during a 2018 Senate Judiciary Committee hearing.